 If you need assistance applying for financial aid, help is available!
 College Goal Washington is a free, on-site program that helps students and families complete the FAFSA or the WASFA.
 Events take place throughout the state each January and February.
 To find a site near you, please visit the link below.

-Washington Scholarships for Child Care Professionals is a comprehensive scholarship program that supports early learning professionals who wish to expand and enrich their expertise in early childhood education.
-This scholarship supports students who are pursuing a bachelor's degree, Child Development Associate (CDA) credential, or GED.
+Child Care Aware of Washington Scholarships support early learning professionals who wish to expand and enrich their expertise in early childhood education.
+These scholarships support students who are pursuing a bachelor's degree or coaching credential.

 For more information, contact us at firstname.lastname@example.org or 866-308-3224.